 The provincial government maintains records of all cutting authorities permitted to occur on Sub-Scope 1 lands a continual basis throughout a reporting period.
 The BP will prepare maps using publicly available information indicating where overlaps exist between specified risk polygons and authorized harvest areas.
 Maps will highlight the location of all cut blocks reported into the government's Reporting Silviculture Updates and Land Status Tracking System (RESULTS) in the applicable year.
-If overlap is identified between any of the specified risk layers & reported cut blocks for the applicable year, the BP will provide suppliers that do not provide 100% certified claims with a supplier mapping package will be reviewed with each supplier and documented accordingly.
+If overlap is identified between any of the specified risk layers & reported cut blocks for the applicable year, the BP will provide suppliers that do not provide 100% certified claims with a supplier mapping package relating to each applicable specified risk.
+The supplier mapping package will be reviewed with each supplier and documented accordingly.